The Old Man and the Sea by Earnest Hemingway

 I first read The Old Man and the Sea in the Challenge I program of Classical Conversations when I was in the ninth grade.
 The reading this year focuses on American authors, and this novel is a short and safe dip into this existential author's worldview and feelings of the meaninglessness of life.

 Hi, I’m Andy!
-I am a student at Ouachita Baptist University who writes stories and plays guitar in between classes.
-The puzzle and mystery of languages fascinate me and inspire me to dig deeper.
+I am an Ouachita Baptist University grad who writes stories, teaches languages, and makes music in between.
+The puzzle and mystery of languages fascinate me and inspire me to dig deeper in my studies.
 I love to learn and experience God’s creation and share what I have found with others.